1830 E. Monument St. Suite 2-107

 Assistant Director, Career Services

 Kate joined the PDCO in November 2017 as the Assistant Director for Career Services.
 In this role, she conducts professional development workshops, runs the annual Three Minute Thesis Competition, provides one-on-one career counseling for graduate students and postdoctoral fellows, and works to strengthen doctoral career services across all JHU schools.
 Kate received her PhD in 2015 from the JHU KSAS Department of Biology and did a postdoctoral fellowship in infectious disease for 2 years at the FDA.
 Over the past decade, Kate has served on numerous academic and community leadership boards, including the JHU GRO and the FDA Fellows Association.
 Prior to JHU, Kate received her BS from University of North Carolina-Chapel Hill and worked at NIH as a post-baccalaureate research fellow after graduation.
-Kate lives in Hampden and enjoys volunteering with several Baltimore organizations.
+Kate loves living and working in Baltimore and enjoys volunteering with several local organizations.

 Annie joined the PDCO in November 2017.
 She manages and develops content for the OPTIONS career communities and provides one-on-one career coaching to graduate students and postdoctoral fellows.
 Annie’s goal is to help trainees explore their career options and gain valuable skills and experiences that will help them excel in their chosen careers.
 Annie received her PhD in 2017 from the Duke University Program in Genetics and Genomics, where she organized student networking events and career panels with alumni.
 In addition, she has experience in clinical research coordination and academic editing.
 Annie enjoys traveling, baking, and playing with her two dogs when she can.

 Assistant Director, Biomedical Careers Initiative & Employer Relations